 Do not take a 90% chance of wasting a billion dollars on failed trials.
 Do not risk making your already approved cash-cow drugs obsolete.

-What’s the benefit of bringing better treatment to market if you’re just going to lose a billion dollars?
+What’s the benefit of bringing better treatment to market if you lose a billion dollars?
 Either way, the profit incentive is entirely in favor of just buying better treatments and shelving them.

 Efficacy Trials Before 1962

-There are hundreds of conditions that a given drug may be effective at treating.
-However, it’s impossible to know which conditions a drug may improve until it is tried by real-world patients.
+A given drug may be effective at treating hundreds of conditions.
+However, knowing which conditions a drug may improve is impossible until real-world patients try it.

-Prior to the 1962 regulations, it cost a drug manufacturer an average of $74 million dollars (2020 inflation-adjusted) to develop and test a new drug for safety before bringing it to market.
+Before the 1962 regulations, it cost a drug manufacturer an average of $74 million (2020 inflation-adjusted) to develop and test a new drug for safety before bringing it to market.
 Once the FDA had approved it as safe, efficacy testing was performed by the third-party American Medical Association.

-The AMA would collect data from its 144,000 physicians members on the efficacy of different drugs for various conditions.
+The AMA would collect data from its 144,000 physicians on the efficacy of different drugs for various conditions.
 Once it was determined which conditions a drug was or was not effective for, the results would be published in the Journal of the American Medical Association (JAMA).
-The AMA would only give its seal to drugs that it had determined were safe and effective for specific conditions.
+The AMA would only give its Seal to drugs that it had determined safe and effective for specific conditions.

 The 1962 regulations made these large real-world efficacy trials illegal.
-Ironically, despite the fact that the new regulations were primarily focused on ensuring that drugs were effective through controlled FDA efficacy trials, they massively reduced the quantity and quality of the efficacy data that was collected for several reasons:
+Ironically, even though the new rules were primarily focused on ensuring that drugs were effective through controlled FDA efficacy trials, they massively reduced the quantity and quality of the efficacy data that was collected for several reasons: